ayushinigam/js-flow-engine/README.md

 3. Run the build using `npm run build:serve` or `yarn build:serve`
 4. The build folder is `./build`

+# Testing

+`npm test` or `yarn test` will run tests and generate coverage report.

+Note: For the first time `npm install` might take some time as it will install node-sass bindings.

 # Coverage
 <div style="text-align:center">
 <img src="/coverage.png" style="width: 80%;display:inline-block;" hspace="20">